 A Retained Archaeologist, and Archaeological Contractor(s) will be engaged as required to provide consistency throughout the project.
-As the main objective is to characterise the area for the purposes of assessment and all data will be provided to a specialist, licensed contractor for archaeological assessment, it is not proposed to have an archaeologist on board the vessel, although the option for having someone on board during future, targeted surveys would be retained should these be required.
+As the main objective is to characterise the area for the purposes of assessment and all data will be provided to a specialist, licensed contractor for archaeological assessment, it is not proposed to have an archaeologist on board the vessel, although the option for having someone on board during future, targeted surveys would be retained as required.
 This would be progressed in consultation with the National Monuments Service (NMS).

 A written scheme of investigation (WSI) and protocol for archaeological discoveries (PAD) will be prepared and implemented during the proposed surveys.
-Additionally, a Retained Archaeologist, and Archaeological Contractor(s) will be engaged as required, ensuring the WSI and PAD are implemented and to provide consistency throughout the project.
+Additionally, a Retained Archaeologist, and Archaeological Contractor(s) will be engaged as required, to provide consistency to the WSI and PAD and throughout the project.

 The proposed geophysical surveys will be carried out prior to the geotechnical surveys.
-The data from the geophysical surveys will be analysed by a licensed marine archaeologist in order to determine the scope of the intrusive works (geotechnical and benthic ecology surveys), to ensure the sample locations avoid wrecks and aircraft crash sites and identified seabed features of potential archaeological interest.
+The data from the geophysical surveys will be analysed by a licensed marine archaeologist to determine the scope of the intrusive works (geotechnical and benthic ecology surveys), to ensure the sample locations avoid any potential wrecks, aircraft crash sites and identified seabed features of potential archaeological interest.
 The scope of the geotechnical and benthic surveys will be agreed in advance with the Department of Housing, Local Government and Heritage and will be planned to take account of geoarchaeological objectives as advised by a licenced marine geoarchaeology specialist.
 The WSI and PAD will be prepared and implemented during the site investigation works.